kcjengr/qtpyvcp/docs/source/tutorials/basic_vcp_03.rst

 Make sure you check off the `checkable` box for E Stop and Power buttons, this makes them a toggle button.

-Now we need to add a couple of rules to the right `Home All` button.
+Now we need to add a couple of rules to the `Home` button.
 The first rule will set the text of the button based on if all the joints are homed or not.
 Double click on the button to open the `Rules Editor` and add a new rule.
 The `Property` is Text.
 Add three channels with the following and make sure `Trigger` is checked in each one.::

     status:joint[0].homed